Cesartwothousands/LeetCode-Records-Notes/LeetCode Notes.md

 Given an integer array nums, return all the triplets `[nums[i], nums[j], nums[k]]` such that `i != j`, `i != k`, and `j != k`, and `nums[i] + nums[j] + nums[k] == 0`.

-Notice that the solution set must not contain duplicate triplets.
+Notice that the Solutions set must not contain duplicate triplets.

 ### Try1(Failed)